Skip to content

 EMPOWERING CARE PROGRAM

-The program aims to address immediate community needs, deploying aid strategies while fostering a safe environment for women and gender-diverse individuals to seek the support they need and deserve.
+The program addresses immediate community needs by deploying aid strategies while creating a safe environment for women and gender-diverse individuals in crisis to seek support and access resources that help them rebuild their lives with safety, dignity, and independence.

-Please note that this program has a waitlist and an application doesn’t automatically guarantee supports.
-GOOD TO BE GOOD actively expands financial resources, which means we can only support some applications.
+Please note that this program has a waitlist and an application doesn’t guarantee supports.
+GOOD TO BE GOOD works to expand financial resources, but we can only support a limited number of applications.
 All completed applications are processed and reviewed by the program team.
 If we cannot confirm assistance from the first application submission, we will automatically put it on our waitlist for the next round of emergency and relief supports.
 We encourage you to visit our Resources webpage for additional help.
 As we grow, we hope to consistently support more community members through this program.
 Financial assistance will not be provided to applicants with reasonable financial means or access to sufficient housing and income.

 Empowering Care Program Contact: